 Like a jerk, I got in contact with Chris and made it known that I was interested.
 I was set to leave Korea in less than a month, so I was feeling a bit carefree and reckless.
 I knew he was bad news from the beginning, but he was wildly funny, and I make bad decisions.
-At first, everything seemed normal, and I was a tad hopeful that it wouldn’t end in a fiery blaze.
+Everything seemed normal at first, and I was a tad hopeful that it wouldn’t end in a fiery blaze.
 Oh, how wrong I was.

-For our first outing, he invited me to hike with him, in what we would later realize was a small snow storm.
+For our first outing, he invited me to hike with him in what we would later realize was a small snowstorm.
 Aside from it being the most grueling exercise I’ve ever experienced, it was nice.
 I didn’t notice any red flags, so we continued to see each other.
-My schedule at the time had me starting work in the afternoon, so one evening I agreed to have dinner at his place and stay the night.
+My schedule had me starting work in the afternoon, so one evening, I agreed to have dinner at his place and stay the night.
 It was all surprisingly nice.
 He cooked fajitas, had a clean apartment, and gave me a book that ended up being phenomenal.
 (I also re-gifted that book to Pilot #3 in Vegas.)

 The issues didn’t start until the morning.
 Shit head lived roughly 45 minutes from my apartment via subway.
-I was in a hurry to leave so I could make it to work on time, and when I assumed he would drive me 4 minutes to the subway, he said no. Instead, he offered to drive me to the bus stop in front of the base so I could wait for the bus that would take me to the subway.
+I was in a hurry to leave to make it to work on time, and when I assumed he would drive me 4 minutes to the subway, he said no. Instead, he offered to drive me to the bus stop in front of the base so I could wait for the bus that would take me to the subway.
 Excuse me?
 You can’t drive me 4 damn minutes?
 Bitch, take me to the subway.
 And he did.
-How rude though.
+How rude, though.

 That should have been my first sign, but he was damn funny, so I let it continue.
 He stayed the night at my apartment on a Saturday, and we planned to go to brunch the following morning.
 While preparing for brunch, he realized he had forgotten something important at his apartment.
 He proceeded to call a friend and ask them to go into his home and make sure the item was there and not lost.
 The friend agreed, and it was eventually found.
 Note that this (female) friend had access to his apartment.
-I can’t recall the name, but when it was said, I knew I had heard it before in a bad context.
-While racking my brain and I vaguely remembered Taylor mentioning her, so I text Tay for more information.
+I can’t recall the name, but I knew I had heard it before in a bad context when it was said.
+While racking my brain, I vaguely remembered Taylor mentioning her, so I text Tay for more information.

-I felt like after the night we had, I had a right to ask him about her, so I did; just to cover my bases.
-He said nothing was going on and blah, blah, blah.
+After the night we had, I had a right to ask him about her, so I did.
+He said nothing was going on, and blah, blah, blah.
 It was the same bullshit we’ve all heard.
 I chose to let it go and enjoy the morning until he asked if she could join us for brunch.
 At that point, I started to plan my exit.
 I merely needed confirmation from Taylor that something was going on, and I was out.